 - How the ‘Pandia Health algorithm’ is used to prescribe the best birth control

 More about Dr. Sophia Yen:

-She serves as a clinical Associate Professor of Pediatrics in the Division of Adolescent Medicine at Stanford Medical School.
+She is a clinical Associate Professor of Pediatrics in the Division of Adolescent Medicine at Stanford Medical School.
 Dr. Yen enjoys educating the public and other physicians about birth control, acne, weight management, and other adolescent health issues.
 She has been featured in many publications for her work in reproductive health and as CEO of Pandia Health.

-She has spoken at SXSW, TEDxBerkeley, TEDx Silicon Valley Women and Stanford University and her academic research focuses on several issues in women's reproductive health.
+She has spoken at SXSW, TEDxBerkeley, TEDx Silicon Valley Women, and Stanford University, and her academic research focuses on several issues in women's reproductive health.
 This includes emergency contraception awareness and the use/prescription of EC, contraceptive use and sexual practices of college students, and bacterial vaginosis.